bornayo7/Leetcode-Daily-Bot/README.md

 # Leetcode-Daily-Bot
 A discord bot to encourage daily leetcodes.

-Created by Kenny, Rajiv, Sanjay, and Yash
+Created by Kenny, Rajiv, Sanjay, and Yash.